 – Your favorite music playlist, great books, and the latest and most entertaining Netflix offerings

 The evening prior to surgery, have a protein-filled dinner.
 Consider taking an over-the-counter Benadryl or Melatonin to help with sleep.

-On the day of surgery, please wear a button-up shirt and slip-on shoes; and avoid hair products.
+On the day of surgery, wear a button-up shirt and slip-on shoes; avoid hair products.
+Leave jewelry at home.

 If your procedure is scheduled in the office, eat your regular meals (do not fast).
 If your procedure is scheduled in the operating room, do not eat or drink anything after midnight prior to your procedure.